thisdot/starter.dev-github-showcases/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `this-dot/starter.dev-angular:main`.
+- In GitHub, send a pull request to `this-dot/starter.dev-showcases:main`.
 - If we suggest changes then:

-  - Make the required updates.
-  - Rebase your branch and force push to your GitHub repository (this will
-    update your Pull Request):
+  - Make the required updates and push up the change (this will update your Pull Request).

-    ```shell
-    git rebase main -i
-    git push -f
-    ```

   - When updating your feature branch with the requested changes, please do not
     overwrite the commit history, but rather contain the changes in new commits.